cinchy-co/Documentation/frequently-asked-questions.md

 ```

 Then map the calculated source column to the target.
-&#x20;The order of the columns in the source is important.
+The order of the columns in the source is important.
 If your source is a file, put the calculated columns at the end in the source, after all the actual columns in the file.

 ## How do I parse a pipe delimited file using the CLI?